Do you need a tenant for a rental in Burke?

 Do you already have a tenant?

-Many of our new rentals in Burke have tenants in place.
-If so, great we're happy to acclimate your tenant into our system.
+Many of our new accounts in Burke have tenants in place.
+If so, great we're happy to help settle your tenant into our system.

-If you're curious about our process for transitioning a tenant to our rental management system we're eager to explain what we do.
+If you're curious about our process for transitioning a renter to our property management system we're eager to explain how we work.

 -